andrewhinh/captafied/README.md

 To be implemented:

-- *Diversity measurement (where similarity distributions are analyzed)*
 - *Text classification (where text is classified by their most similar label)*
 - *Image classification (where images are classified by their most similar label)*

 Once the user submits a table, a request regarding it, and optionally checks one or more of the above boxes, we first check if the user wants to use a manually-implemented function.

-If so, we use [OpenAI's CLIP](#credit) to compute image and/or text embeddings, and [UMAP](#credit) to reduce the embeddings' dimensionality as necessary.
+If so, we use [OpenAI's CLIP](#credit) to compute image and/or text embeddings and [UMAP](#credit) to reduce the embeddings' dimensionality as necessary (it is assumed that for all cases besides anomaly detection, image and/or text is being submitted/referenced).
 Then, we call the corresponding manually-implemented function to perform the task.
-(Note that for efficiency and quality purposes, only changes to which columns are used are supported.)

 Otherwise, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following: